jetify-com/devbox/vscode-extension/README.md

 - **Remove:** Removes a package from devbox.json
 - **Shell:** Opens a terminal and runs devbox shell
 - **Run:** Runs a script from devbox.json if specified
 - **Generate DevContainer files:** Generates devcontainer.json & Dockerfile inside .devcontainers directory.
-This allows for running vscode in a container or Github Codespaces.
+This allows for running vscode in a container or GitHub Codespaces.
 - **Generate a Dockerfile from devbox.json:** Generates a Dockerfile a project's root directory.
 This allows for running the devbox project in a container.

 ---